 Ways to Get Involved

-The Potomac community thrives thanks to the support of alumni volunteers.
-Whether raising funds for their alma mater, planning Reunions or organizing social and educational events, our alumni are creative, connected and committed.
-While all graduates automatically become members of the Alumni Association, those who wish to become more involved may choose from a variety of volunteer opportunities.
-There are several ways to get involved:
+The Potomac community is thriving, thanks to the support of alumni volunteers.
+Whether raising funds for their alma mater, planning Reunions, or organizing social and educational events, our alumni are creative, connected, and committed.
+While all Potomac graduates automatically become members of the Alumni Association, those who wish to be more involved can choose from a variety of volunteer opportunities.

 - Alumni Governing Council